jerrodanzalone/Rural-Urban-Mapping-Protocol-for-Linking-External-Sources/README.md

-Rurality Index Mapping Protocol for Linking External Sources (RIMPLES)
+Rural-Urban Mapping Protocol for Linking External Sources (RUMPLES)
 ==========

 The purpose of this project is to provide a framework for easy mapping to external data sets using demographic measures from EHR systems.
 This pilot project will look at external data sets for rurality that link to row-level patient data in a hypothetical demographic table to demonstrate a prototype for a software package capable of routinizing this task for clinical research data repositories or for project-specific requirements.